 The Committee proposes additional policy clarifications that are necessary due to the change in status criteria and definitions.
 First, the Committee proposes changes to Policy 6.5.F: Allocation of Heart Lungs, to clarify that when allocating a heart-lung block from the lung or heart-lung match run, the OPO does not need to first offer the heart to all eligible heart-alone candidates in all zones.
-Instead, if the OPO generates a lung or heart-lung match, the OPO can offer the heart-lung to the heart-lung candidate after offering the heart to all eligible status 1 or status 2 candidates within the DSA and Zone A. The Committee proposes equating proposed status 1 and status 2 candidates to current status 1A candidates for the purposes of this section of policy.
-This clarification closely mirrors the guidance the Committee previously developed.
-14
+Instead, if the OPO generates a lung or heart-lung match, the OPO can offer the heart-lung to heart-lung candidates after offering the heart to all eligible adult status 1, 2 and 3 candidates and pediatric status 1A and 1B candidates within the DSA or Zone A (as described in the "Was this proposal changed in response to public comment?" section below).
+The Committee proposes equating proposed adult status 1, 2 and 3 candidates to current status 1A candidates for the purposes of this section of policy.
+This clarification closely mirrors the guidance the Committee previously developed.14